Technical description of main components

 Overview

 There are several types of geothermal heat collectors.
-The Model in ReSiE covers classic horizontal geothermal heat exchangers with a typical depth of 1-2 m below the surface, e.g. by a number of pipes laid parallel to each other.
-In addition to the physical properties of the soil, local weather conditions have a noticeable influence on the soil temperature due to the low installation depth below the earth's surface, e.g. compared to geothermal probes systems.
+The model in ReSiE covers classic horizontal geothermal heat exchangers with a typical depth of 1-2 m below the surface, e.g. by a number of pipes laid parallel to each other.
+In addition to the physical properties of the soil, local weather conditions have a noticable influence on the soil temperature due to the low installation depth below the earth's surface, e.g. compared to geothermal probe systems.
 When designing geothermal collectors, the aim is to achieve partial icing of the ground around the collector pipes during the heating season in order to utilize latently stored energy.
-However, the iced volume around the collector pipes must not be too large in order to prevent precipitation from seeping into deeper layers of the earth.
+However, the iced volume around the collector pipes must not be so large as to prevent precipitation from seeping into deeper layers of the earth.
 VDI 4640-2 specifies design values for the area-related heat extraction capacity depending on the soil type and the climate zone.

 Simulation domain and boundary conditions